This race is part of the 2019 Salomon Youth Running Academy & Festival – open to all ages!

 - No Crewing or pacing allowed in the 25k.
 You may have crew at the start and finish

 - We are a cupless race.
 Please plan ahead.
 All participants will receive a cup from Salomon that they may use for drinks at aid stations.
 All participants are expected to carry water between aid stations with either bottles or a bladder.

-- Please follow Leave No Trace Principals.
+- Please follow Leave No Trace Principles.
 No trash may be left anywhere other than a garbage can/bag, even at aid stations.

 - You may not just poo anywhere.
 We ask that you abide by “leave no trace” by digging a 6” hole (No toilet paper or wipes can be left behind) or use our portable toilets and lugaloos or the campground toilets.
 In other cases please haul your poo out (and toilet paper).
 If you dig a hole, bury human waste at least 6” deep, 200’ from water sources, and 50’ from any trail.

 - You must carry all your own gear.
 No pacer or other runner may mule your stuff for you.

 - You must check in at each aid station.
 If you’re times are missing at an aid station it could be grounds for disqualification.

 - Runners must follow the assigned course, no cutting the course in any way.